 TDS on GST

-TDS is nothing but Tax Deductible at Source and under which, a person who is liable to make a payment (Deductor) to another person (Deductee) deducts tax while making the payment and remits the balance amount to the receiver.
+TDS is nothing but Tax Deductible at Source, under which, a person who is liable to make a payment (Deductor) to another person (Deductee) deducts tax while making the payment and remits the balance amount to the receiver.
 And this TDS amount deducted by the deductor shall be remitted by them to the Central Government.

 Say, Mr. X made an intra-state (within the state) supply of goods worth INR 5,00,000 to Mr. Y on which CGST of 9% and SGST of 9% are applicable.
 This will make the total bill amount to: